Qibla finder: How Muslims in UAE can know right direction of Kaaba for prayer

 "And from wherever you go out (for prayer), turn your face toward Al Masjid al Haram.
 And wherever you [believers] may be, turn your faces toward it," a verse in the second chapter of the Quran says.

-Henceforth, determining Mecca's location to face it became more of a regular exercise for Muslims.
+Henceforth, determining Makkah's location to face it became more of a regular exercise for Muslims.

 So how is modern technology helping Muslims do that today?